-Students looking to head down the computer and technology path may be confused by the options.
-There are computer science and computer engineering, both of which sound similar.
+Students looking to head down the technology path may be confused by the options.
 It isn’t uncommon to get lost in the terminology and become even more overwhelmed by all the options.
-This guide breaks down how computer science and computer engineering differ, what skills you need for either, and what jobs you can land.
+This guide breaks down how computer science and computer engineering differ, what skills you need for both, and what jobs you can land.

 What is Computer Science?

-Computer science is the most common field for anyone wanting to learn about technology.
+Computer science is the most common field for anyone who wants to learn about technology.
 It’s also incredibly broad.
-Computer science is the study of computer systems, how such systems work and process information, and how to use coding to translate English into languages the computer can comprehend.
+The field involves the study of computer systems and how these systems work and process information.
+Computer scientists use code to translate English into languages the computer can comprehend.

-Computer science is a general-purpose field, allowing students to learn the theoretical basis of problem-solving.
-Although many courses in computer sciences will teach specific languages, the tech skills students learn are transferable to a variety of jobs.
+CS is a general-purpose field, allowing students to learn the theoretical basis of problem-solving.
+Although many CS courses teach specific languages, the tech skills that students learn are transferable to a variety of jobs.
 For example, graduates of CS bootcamps or university programs have gone on to work with operating systems, build databases, and improve human-computer interactions.

 What is Computer Engineering?

 Computer engineering focuses more on the physical aspects of computers.
-The ‘engineering’ portion really emphasizes skills in designing and building hardware that makes up a computer.
-This includes components like the computer monitor, keyboard, the disk drive and central processing unit (CPU).
-Basically, a computer engineer will plan and build the physical parts of a computer.
+The ‘engineering’ portion really emphasizes skills in designing and building hardware.
+This includes components like the monitor, keyboard, disk drive, and central processing unit (CPU).

 With a computer engineering background, you can be a general mechanical engineer, industrial engineer, or electrical engineer.
 Because a lot of engineering jobs overlap, becoming a computer engineers can fork into a variety of pathways.

 Computer Science vs Computer Engineering: Main Difference

-Computer science or computer engineering: which one is right for you?
+Computer engineering vs computer science: which one is right for you?
 What is the difference?
-The two fields sound very similar, to an extent.
-While that may be true, in that computer engineering and computer science may overlap in some areas, they pay attention to very different things.
+These two fields may overlap in some areas, but they pay attention to very different things.

 Learning computer science or computer engineering could mean the difference between formulating a software program or building a physical PC system.